RPCSX/rpcsx/.github/readme.md

 ## Creating a log

-use flag
+You can use this flag if you get sigfault for debugging.

-`--trace` if you got sigfault
+`--trace`

-You can redirect all log messages to the file by appending following to command:
+You can redirect all log messages to a file by appending following to command:

 `&>log.txt`